Christine Palmer

 Christine Palmer holds a Ph.D. in Anthropology from the University of California, Berkeley.
 She also completed a Master’s in Anthropology at UC Berkeley and an AB in Romance Languages and Literatures at Princeton University.
 Palmer’s research and teaching focus on the interplay between race, visual culture, literature, and cultural memory in twentieth-century popular and mass culture.

-Future course offerings will include: The Good Life (co-taught with Chiyuma Elliott) and Culture and Society in Classical Hollywood Cinema (co-taught with Bryan Wagner).
+Future course offerings will include: Culture and Society in Classical Hollywood Cinema (co-taught with Bryan Wagner).

 - clpalmer@berkeley.edu